 I Want to Be a Veterinarian: Kids Ages 8 and Above

-Ideal for kids who love animals, this book explores the many interesting facets of a veterinary career.
-Exciting full-color photographs complement intriguing facts about the many different kinds of vets, how veterinary science began, and its future.
+Ideal for kids who love animals, this book explores the many exciting facets of a veterinary career.
+Impressive full-color photographs complement intriguing facts about the many different kinds of vets, how veterinary science began, and its future.